csmertx/csmertx.github.io/content/_index.md

 ## Linux?
 Gremlins?
 Mysteries?
 I've been poking at Linux and personal computers with a pointy stick for more than 10 years, and this [~/pile_of_notes](pile_of_notes) is the result.

-> Blogs may contain language and content not suitable for children [NSFW]
+> Blogs may contain language and content not suitable for children or young adults [NSFW]

 </div>